pyinstaller/pyinstaller/doc/bootloader-building.rst

     export OBJECT_MODE=64
     python ./waf all

-.. note:: The correct setting of :envvar:`OBJECT_MODE` may also be needed when you use PyInstaller to package your application; for example, when :option:`--strip` option is enabled.

 .. note:: While :envvar:`OBJECT_MODE` environment variable is honored by IBM's :command:`xlc_r` compiler, the :command:`gcc` compiler from *AIX Toolbox for Open Source Software* (found in :command:`/opt/freeware/bin/gcc`)